NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1d_aop_gee_viz_functions.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1d_sdr_viz_functions/soap_function1.png" alt="SOAP visualization function output"></a>
 </figure>

+## Function including pre-processing steps
+Next we can build upon this function to include some small pre-processing steps, such as selecting the `Weather_Quality_Indicator` band, plotting it, and masking the SDR data to include only the clear-weather (<10% cloud cover) data and add that masked dataset to the Map.

 ```javascript
 // Define a palette for the weather - to match NEON AOP's weather color conventions